 Posted in Articles by Eric Shaw

-It is like the simpler (but more difficult!) practice of holding one or two arms up, called Urdhva Dhana, described in the very old scripture called The Maitri Upanishad from the 2nd Century.
+Tree Pose is like the simpler practice of holding one or both arms in the air, called Urdhva Dhana; it is described in the very old scripture called The Maitri Upanishad from the 2nd Century.

-As described in the captions to Figures 2 and 3, yogis hold both Urdhva Dhana and Vrikshasana for unbelievably long amounts of time.
+Yogis hold both Urdhva Dhana and Vrikshasana for shocking amounts of time.

-Brhadratha is said to have held Urdhva Dhana for one-thousand days and the general prescription is to hold it for 12 years!
+Brhadratha is said to have held Urdhva Dhana for one-thousand days—but the general prescription is to hold it for 12 years!

-Figure 1 shows another King, who’s name is a bit like Brhadratha.
+Figure 1 shows a different King–one whose name is a bit like “Brhadratha.”

-He’s called Bhagiratha, and his myth tells us he did Tree Pose for one thousand years to persuade the gods Brahma and Shiva to bring the Ganges River to Earth.
+He’s called “Bhagiratha,” and the myth about him tells us he did Tree Pose for one thousand years to persuade the gods Brahma and Shiva to bring the Ganges River to Earth.
 (This was before the Ganges River existed on Earth!).